-For the thirteen and twenty-six weeks ended July 29, 2017, the Company recorded a pension-related litigation charge of \$50 million with a related tax benefit of \$20 million.
-This litigation charge reduced the overall effective rate because it reduced the proportion of the Company's worldwide income taxed in the United States, where the tax rates are the highest.
+For the thirteen weeks ended October 28, 2017, the Company recorded excess tax benefits of \$2 million from stock-based compensation reflecting the change required by ASC 718 as well as a tax benefit of \$5 million related to a staff reduction and reorganization charge of \$13 million.
+Additionally, for the thirty-nine weeks ended October 28, 2017, the Company recorded a pension-related litigation charge of \$50 million with a related tax benefit of \$20 million.
+The litigation charge and the reorganization costs reduced the overall effective rate because they reduced the proportion of the Company's worldwide income taxed in jurisdictions where the tax rates are higher.